Olympiacos CFP: Table tennis

 Olympiacos table tennis department was established in 1956 and has both a men's and a women's department.
-Olympiacos is one of the most succesfull clubs in Greek table tennis history, with its women's department being the most successful, having won a record 27 Greek Leagues and a record 11 Greek Cups.
+Olympiacos is one of the most successful clubs in Greek table tennis history, with its women's department being the most successful, having won a record 30 Greek Leagues and a record 11 Greek Cups.

 Olympiacos men's department are the only Greek men's table tennis team that have won a European title, having won the ETTU Europe Trophy in 2022–23.
-They have also won 15 Greek Leagues and 7 Greek Cups.
+They have also won 18 Greek Leagues and 8 Greek Cups.